katieluo88/personal-site-academic/content/publication/stayPositive/index.md

 ---
 # Activate this widget? true/false
 active: true
-title: "Stay Positive: Non-Negative Image Synthesis for Augmented Reality"
+title: "Stay Positive Non-Negative Image Synthesis for Augmented Reality"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Katie Luo*
+- "Katie Luo*"
-- Guandao Yang*
+- "Guandao Yang*"
 - Wenqi Xian
 - Harald Haraldsson
 - Bharath Hariharan